Chart Color Schemes

 Mawson Lakes - Globe Derby Park features high concentrations of group households, with a lower-than-average median household size

-Family households account for 70.1% of all households, including 34.5% couples with children, 24.2% couples without children, and 10.1% single parent families.
-Non-family households make up the remaining 29.9%, consisting of 23.5% lone person households and 6.5% group households.
+Family households account for 70.1 percent of all households, including 34.5 percent couples with children, 24.2 percent couples without children, and 10.1 percent single parent families.
+Non-family households constitute the remaining 29.9 percent, with lone person households at 23.5 percent and group households comprising 6.5 percent of the total.
 The median household size is 2.6 people, which is smaller than the Greater Adelaide average of 2.7.

 Frequently Asked Questions - Households